 This one is very common in Macrame world.

 First, create a row of Square knots.
 In the next row, make the Square knots between the upper row knots, using working cords as base ones and the base ones as working.
 Continue making rows of knots in this chess order.

 Tie a diagonal (from left top to right bottom) Hitch of 6-10 Double Half Hitches.
 For a second diagonal Hitch (the lower one) use the most left thread as a base thread.
 After completing a whole row, make a Double Half Hitch with the 1st base thread on the 2nd base cord.
 Then repeat the diagonal Hitches, but this time - from right top to left bottom.

-This pretty pettern is being used in bracelets, necklaces, belts, etc. It is usually made on 6 or 8, rarely more or less, cords.
-On the picture below there is an eight-thread Diamond Braid.
+This pretty pattern is being used in bracelets, necklaces, belts, etc. It is usually made on 6 or 8, rarely more or less, cords.
+On the picture below there is an eight-threads Diamond Braid.

 1. First, guide the outmost left cord to the right and, using it as a base thread, make 3 Double Half Hitch knots (or 2, if you have 6 threads total) with the next 3 cords.
 Repeat on another side, using the outmost right thread as a base cord.

 2. Connect two base knots by making a Double Half Hitch knot with the left base cord on the right base thread.
 Then continue tieing the Double Half Hitches on the right base cord with the rest of the threads.

 3. Now take the left base thread (it was a working thread in the previous step) and make on it 3 Double Half Hitch knots.